Wenham, Massachusetts: History

-Wenham was first settled in 1635 and officially incorporated in 1643.
+Wenham was settled in 1635 and officially incorporated in 1643.

-English settlers first came to Wenham in the 1630s, but the area had been home to Native Americans for thousands of years.
-At the time of contact, the area was inhabited by the Agawam, an Eastern Algonquian people whose numbers were greatly reduced by a massive epidemic, probably smallpox, in 1617–1619.
+English settlers came to Wenham in the 1630s, but the area had been home to the Agawam people, an Eastern Algonquian tribe whose numbers were greatly reduced by a massive epidemic around 1617, possibly smallpox.

-When three grandchildren of Agawam sachem Masconomet pressed their claim to the lands of Wenham, Beverly, and Manchester in 1700, Wenham selectmen paid them three pounds and ten shillings for the quitclaim.
-Until recent years, indigenous artifacts were found frequently throughout Wenham, and a representative collection is in the possession of the Wenham Museum.
+Three grandchildren of Agawam Chief Masconomet pressed a claim to the lands of Wenham, Beverly, and Manchester in 1700, and Wenham selectmen paid them three pounds and ten shillings for the quitclaim.
+Indian artifacts were found frequently throughout Wenham, and a representative collection is in the possession of the Wenham Museum.

 Wenham was originally a part of Salem.
-Hugh Peters, the minister in Salem, preached to a group on a hill by the Great Pond around 1638, most probably to encourage settlement.
+Salem's minister Hugh Peters preached to a group on a hill by the Great Pond around 1638, probably to encourage settlement.
 The earliest land grants in the Wenham area roughly coincide with Peters' sermon.
-The hill was leveled in later years to make room for the ice industry at the Great Pond.
+The hill was leveled in later years to make room for the Wenham Lake Ice Company at the Great Pond.

 In September 1643, the General Court of Massachusetts granted that Wenham should be a town in its own right and send a representative to the General Court.
 It was the first town to be set off from Salem.
-Because many of its early settlers came from Suffolk County in England, it is presumed that the name of the town derives from two small villages there—Great Wenham and Little Wenham.
-Wenham means "home on the moor".
-A church was formed in October 1644, with John Fiske as pastor and seven families as members.

-In those early days, the church and government were one.
-A small part of the population—those who were church members—controlled both civil and religious life.
-It was not until 1833 that an amendment to the Massachusetts Constitution separated church and town.

 Wenham provided volunteers in King Philip's War in the 1670s, and the French and Indian War in the mid 1700s.
 In 1774, the town voted to select 15 men as minutemen, and from that time on Loyalists were not welcome in Wenham.

-The Industrial Revolution, which changed the face of many Massachusetts towns in the 19th century, passed Wenham by.
-It remained a small community, with one notable exception.
-Wenham's ice industry brought the name of Wenham to the notice of people as far away as London, where hotels in the 1850s advertised: "We serve Wenham Lake Ice."
-Artificial refrigeration and a fire that destroyed the ice house in 1973 brought an end to this unique industry.